 Most students change accommodations every year, due to placements or decision to move out of halls, or perhaps you just want different housemates to live with next year.
 There is no doubt however that every year, students who are bothered about their deposit have to go the extra mile in order to secure their full refund.

 Top cabinets: Grease is present in every home.
 One strange hideout for grease is the very top of the cabinets.
-It is so easy to forget the top of cabinets because it is above your eyesight, however landlords mostly look here during post tenancy checks/inventory.
+It is so easy to forget the top of cabinets because it is above your eyesight, however, landlords mostly look here during post tenancy checks/inventory.
 To effectively remove this grease, you will need a plastic scraper for most DIY sections a “lemon cream cleaner” and a sponge.
-As the top of cabinets fall into the top level cleaning areas, you will need a safe and appropriate step ladder to help you reach comfortably.
-Climbing on work tops is not recommended.
+As the top of cabinets falls into the top-level cleaning areas, you will need a safe and appropriate step ladder to help you reach comfortably.
+Climbing on worktops is not recommended.

 Onto eye level cleaning areas, You can see from the pictures below that a greasy kitchen is definitely a recipe for deposit deduction.
 Read the captions for tips on how to clean

 Lower cabinets: When cleaning lower level areas, try and avoid bending down as your back may start to hurt after a long cleaning session, and you might not see what you are cleaning properly.
-Remember look at all corners and surfaces, any dirt, should be removed.
+Remember to look at all corners and surfaces, any dirt should be removed.

 Always check the top of the wall fittings as a lot goes up there especially if they have not been cleaned previously.
 You will need a cleaning brush or an old toothbrush to loosen dirt in tight areas.

 Again an old toothbrush is so useful in removing stains and dirt from inconspicuous areas such as above.
 In addition, you will need to use a scale remover to remove any built upscales.

 This product leaves a sparkling finish on your bathroom, that contains a powerful antibacterial agent to kill a wide range of germs.